karpen-dev/karpentranslator/README.md

 ## About
 <img src="https://i.imgur.com/bHZ5K3A.png" />

+### How to use the translator
+To get translated text, just install the translator according to the guide below, select a language, enter the text to be translated, click on the button and get the translated text.

 ### How to use the api
 After running server.py or server/server.exe, try accessing ```127.0.0.1:8000``` with a GET request ```q=``` text to translate and ```ol=``` destination language.
 There is no need to specify the source language; it is detected automatically.
 As a result, we receive the request ```http://127.0.0.1:8000/?q=hello&ol=ja```.